cfstras/wiki-api/README.md

   Set to `null` to ensure the file does not exist before creating it.
 - `Wiki-Commit-Msg` (optional): Set a commit message describing the changes.

+Responds with the Commit ID of the newly generated commit, or an error message.

 Response codes:

 - 200 OK: everything was okay!
 - 409 Conflict: the `Last-Id` header did not match.
 Please re-fetch file information and merge changes.
     Also occurs on other conflicts, e.g. creating a file ending in `.json`.
 - 410 Gone: a `Last-Id` header was supplied, but the file did not exist before.

 `TODO: DELETE, auth`